OpenClaw vs Hermes Agent: Ecosystem or Self-Learning Agent?

 - Six terminal backends, including container-only execution (Docker, Singularity)

-Hermes Agent's approval system is interesting.
-Instead of a static allowlist, it learns your preferences over time.
-You approve a command once, and it remembers that decision for similar future commands.
+Hermes Agent's approval system is worth noting.
+Instead of relying only on a static allowlist, it learns from previous approvals.
+Approve a command once, and it can reuse that preference for similar commands later.

 For regulated industries (healthcare, finance), neither framework is sufficient without additional hardening.
 Both communities recommend running agents in isolated containers for any sensitive workload.